grafana/agent/docs/sources/flow/getting-started/migrating-from-promtail.md

   Refer to the [loki.source.file][] documentation for more details.
 Check if you have any existing setup, for example, a Kubernetes Persistent Volume, that you must update to use the new positions file path.
-* Metrics exposed by the Flow Mode usually match Promtail metrics but will use a different name.
+* Metamonitoring metrics exposed by the Flow Mode usually match Promtail metamonitoring metrics but will use a different name.
 Make sure that you use the new metric names, for example, in your alerts and dashboards queries.
 * Note that the logs produced by the Agent will differ from those produced by Promtail.
 * Note that the Agent exposes the [Grafana Agent Flow UI][], which differs